mihirwankhade10/react-dropdown-menu/README.md

 4. Start the development server:
 5. Open your browser and visit `http://localhost:3000` to see the React Dropdown Component in action.

+## Contributing
+Contributions are welcome!
+If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

 ## Usage

 To use the React Dropdown Component in your own React project, follow these steps: